FORLORN -- Ramon Gandia 1/19/2013

 Arriving there, Saul and the two boys went to the waterfront looking for a suitable boat.

-Alas, all the good boats were already spoken for, but an older fishing schooner was
+Alas, all the good boats were already spoken for, but an older fishing schooner was on the

-two boys worked the winter getting the boat in shape.
+the winter getting the boat in shape.

 In the spring of 1901, the three men and a hired hand sailed for Nome, Alaska, and